Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Strong Rank Revealing Properties of

 and

-Using the bounds of $p$ and $\omega^{*}$ from Theorem \ref{leverage_embedding} we get the desired function $\rho_{1}(k,n)$ and $\rho_{2}(k,n)$ with high probability. \end{proof} We note here two observations.
-First, the running time for computing the approximation of leverage scores is as shown in \cite{drineas2012fast}, which increases the complexity of \RandWSQR{} factorization, however, the derived bound $\rho_{1}(k,n)$ is significantly better as it is independent of the larger dimension $n$.
-Second, although the bound of the two\_stage algorithm \cite{boutsidis2009improved} is tighter than $\rho_{1}(k,n)$, our result not only gives the bound on the error norm $\|A-P_{I}A\|_{2}$, where $P_{I}$ is the projection on the selected columns, but proves the strong rank revealing QR properties for this factorization, which is a stronger result.
+Using the bounds of $p$ and $\omega^{*}$ from Theorem \ref{leverage_embedding} we get the desired function $\rho_{1}(k,n)$ and $\rho_{2}(k,n)$ with high probability. \end{proof} We note here that the running time for computing the approximation of leverage scores is as shown in \cite{drineas2012fast}, which increases the complexity of \RandWSQR{} factorization, however, when the leverage scores are known, the values of $p$ and $\ell$ are both independent of the larger dimension $n$ and gives a greater speedup of the algorithm for $n\gg d$.